HBO Europe

 HBO Europe is a premium television group of channels by HBO.
-It is available as a group of film channels and streaming television services in Hungary, Poland, the Czech Republic, Slovakia, Romania, Bulgaria, Croatia, Slovenia, Serbia, Montenegro, Bosnia and Herzegovina, North Macedonia and Moldova while VOD-only services with original programming is available in Spain, Sweden, Norway, Denmark, Finland and Portugal.
+It is available as a group of film channels and streaming television services in Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Hungary, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia and Slovenia, while VOD-only services with original programming are available in Denmark, Finland, Norway, Portugal, Spain and Sweden.

 The administration of Central European countries and Portugal is headquartered in Budapest, Hungary; meanwhile the Nordic and Spain services operate from Stockholm, Sweden.
-HBO Europe has offices also in Prague, Belgrade, Bratislava, Bucharest, Zagreb, Lisbon, Madrid, Copenhagen, Helsinki, Sofia and Warsaw.
+The company maintains regional offices in Belgrade, Bratislava, Bucharest, Copenhagen, Helsinki, Lisbon, Madrid, Prague, Sofia, Warsaw and Zagreb.

-HBO Max has replaced HBO GO in Europe.
-It was launched in Hungary, the Czech Republic, Slovakia, Romania, Bulgaria, Croatia, Slovenia, Serbia, Montenegro, Bosnia and Herzegovina, North Macedonia, Moldova, Portugal and Poland on March 8, 2022, while in Spain, Norway, Denmark, Finland and Sweden, it was launched on October 26, 2021.
+HBO Max, later renamed Max in line with worldwide brand, launched in the Nordic countries and Spain launched on October 26, 2021.
+It was further launched in Central and Southeastern block of countries on March 8, 2022, HBO GO, which was previously offered as a standalone portable service, was likewise replaced by Max.

 History

 The first channel was launched in Hungary on September 28, 1991.
-This was followed by the launch in Czech Republic, founding HBO Europe's predecessor under the name HBO Central Europe.
-In 1995 Walt Disney entered in joint-venture, and in 1996 it was launched in Poland (1996), Slovakia (1997), Romania (1998), Moldova (1999), Bulgaria (2002), Croatia, Slovenia (2004), Serbia, Bosnia and Herzegovina, Montenegro (2006) and North Macedonia (2009).
+This was followed in 1994 by the launch in Czech Republic, founding HBO Europe's predecessor under the name HBO Central Europe.
+In 1995, Walt Disney entered in joint-venture, and in 1996 it was launched in Poland (October 17, 1996), Slovakia (1997), Romania (1998), Moldova (1999), Bulgaria (2002), Croatia, Slovenia (2004), Serbia, Bosnia and Herzegovina, Montenegro (2006), and North Macedonia (2009).

-In September, 2003 a new premium channel HBO2 was launched as the sister channel of HBO.
-In November, 2005, Cinemax and Cinemax2 stated to broadcast, while in September, 2007 a third channel named HBO Comedy was introduced as well.
+On September 15, 2003, a new premium channel HBO 2 was launched as the sister channel of HBO.
+In November 2005, Cinemax and Cinemax 2 started to broadcast, while in 2007 a third channel named HBO Comedy was introduced as well.

+Initially HBO Europe was co-owned by HBO, Sony Pictures Entertainment and The Walt Disney Company, but from January 29, 2010 Home Box Office acquired complete ownership in its Central European feeds.
 Upon the launch of HBO in the Netherlands, HBO Central Europe was renamed HBO Europe in 2012.
 In 2011 HBO entered the market of streaming services with launching HBO Go's localized Central European version.
 Following HBO Go's launch, in 2012 HBO Nordic was launched in Sweden, Norway, Denmark and Finland, the first countries where HBO introduced only streaming services without any linear television channels.
 It was followed by the launch of HBO España in 2016 (the Dutch version was closed in the same year) and HBO Portugal in 2019, both of them being VOD-only services.

-Brands
+Operations

 Television channels

-HBO Europe owns premium film channels in its Central European operating area under the names HBO, HBO2, HBO3, Cinemax and Cinemax2.
+HBO Europe owns premium film channels in its Central European operating area.
 HBO serves as the flagship channel of the portfolio, while HBO2's programming consists of mainly family-friendly content.
 Former comedy channel HBO Comedy was rebranded in 2016 as HBO3, a premium channel focusing on television series.
-Cinemax serves as a mainstream cinema channel, while Cinemax2 offers art films.
+Cinemax serves as a mainstream cinema channel, while Cinemax 2 offers art films.